Updated: July 2023

 After removing all the accumulated dirt, insert the burners back into your furnace and clip them in place.

 A squeaking or squealing noise from your furnace could indicate problems with your furnace blower.
 Your motor belt or blower motor bearings have probably worn out.
 Have your contractor inspect your furnace as soon as possible.

 If you hear a rattling or clanging noise from your furnace, a part could be loose.
 If this is the case, you will need to tighten the part.
 Sometimes, a rattling noise could mean that the heat exchanger has begun to crack.
 A cracked heat exchanger could pose a severe safety threat.
 If your heat exchanger has begun to develop cracks, replace it immediately.

 A buzzing or humming noise could be caused by typical furnace electrical issues such as a failing transformer, failed blower motor capacitor, or worn or failing motor.
 If you hear this noise, consult your contractor immediately.

-The AC Doctors team comprises subject matter experts.
+The A/C Doctors team comprises subject matter experts.
 Whether you have a furnace replacement project in Phoenix or want furnace repair in Mesa, our team has got you covered.
 We are committed to delivering value to our customers.
-No matter how complicated your problem, we will come up with a cost-effective and sustainable solution.
+No matter how complicated your problem is, we will come up with a cost-effective and sustainable solution.